Blowout preventer: Deepwater Horizon blowout

-During the Deepwater Horizon drilling rig explosion incident on April 20, 2010, the blowout preventer should have been activated automatically, cutting the drillstring and sealing the well to preclude a blowout and subsequent oil spill in the Gulf of Mexico, but it failed to fully engage.
+During the Deepwater Horizon drilling rig explosion incident on April 20, 2010, the blowout preventer should have been activated automatically, cutting the drill string and sealing the well to preclude a blowout and subsequent oil spill in the Gulf of Mexico, but it failed to fully engage.
 Underwater robots (ROVs) later were used to manually trigger the blind shear ram preventer, to no avail.

 As of May 2010 it was unknown why the blowout preventer failed.
 Chief surveyor John David Forsyth of the American Bureau of Shipping testified in hearings before the Joint Investigation of the Minerals Management Service and the U.S. Coast Guard investigating the causes of the explosion that his agency last inspected the rig's blowout preventer in 2005.
 BP representatives suggested that the preventer could have suffered a hydraulic leak.
 Gamma-ray imaging of the preventer conducted on May 12 and May 13, 2010 showed that the preventer's internal valves were partially closed and were restricting the flow of oil.
-Whether the valves closed automatically during the explosion or were shut manually by remotely operated vehicle work is unknown.
+Whether the valves closed automatically during the explosion or were shut manually by ROV work is unknown.
 A statement released by Congressman Bart Stupak revealed that, among other issues, the emergency disconnect system (EDS) did not function as intended and may have malfunctioned due to the explosion on the Deepwater Horizon.

 The permit for the Macondo Prospect by the Minerals Management Service in 2009 did not require redundant acoustic control means.
-Insofar as the BOPs could not be closed successfully by underwater manipulation (ROV Intervention), pending results of a complete investigation, it is uncertain whether this omission was a factor in the blowout.
+Insofar as the BOPs could not be closed successfully by underwater manipulation (ROV intervention), pending results of a complete investigation, it is uncertain whether this omission was a factor in the blowout.

-Documents discussed during congressional hearings June 17, 2010, suggested that a battery in the device's control pod was flat and that the rig's owner, Transocean, may have "modified" Cameron's equipment for the Macondo site (including incorrectly routing hydraulic pressure to a stack test valve instead of a pipe ram BOP) which increased the risk of BOP failure, in spite of warnings from their contractor to that effect.
+Documents discussed during congressional hearings June 17, 2010, suggested that a battery in the device's control pod was flat and that the rig's owner, Transocean, may have modified Cameron's equipment for the Macondo site (including incorrectly routing hydraulic pressure to a stack test valve instead of a pipe ram BOP) which increased the risk of BOP failure, in spite of warnings from their contractor to that effect.
 Another hypothesis was that a junction in the drilling pipe may have been positioned in the BOP stack in such a way that its shear rams had an insurmountable thickness of material to cut through.